 Histafed Side Effects

-Note: This page contains information about the side effects of pseudoephedrine / triprolidine.
-Some of the dosage forms included on this document may not apply to the brand name Histafed.
+Note: This document contains side effect information about pseudoephedrine / triprolidine.
+Some dosage forms listed on this page may not apply to the brand name Histafed.

 For Healthcare Professionals

 Rare (less than 0.1%): Hallucinations